W. P. Carey (NYSE:WPC) Raised to Buy at Zacks Investment Research

-Zacks Investment Research upgraded shares of W. P. Carey (NYSE:WPC) from a hold rating to a buy rating in a research report report published on Tuesday, Zacks.com reports.
-Zacks Investment Research currently has $85.00 price target on the real estate investment trust’s stock.
+W. P. Carey (NYSE:WPC) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a research note issued on Thursday, Zacks.com reports.
+The brokerage currently has a $84.00 price objective on the real estate investment trust’s stock.
+Zacks Investment Research‘s price objective would suggest a potential upside of 14.08% from the company’s current price.

 According to Zacks, “W. P. Carey Inc. is a real estate investment trust engaged in providing long-term sale-leaseback and build-to-suit financing for companies.
 The firm primarily invests in commercial properties that are generally triple-net leased to single corporate tenants including office, warehouse, industrial, logistics, retail, hotel, R&D, and self-storage properties.
 W. P. Carey Inc., formerly known as W. P. Carey & Co.
 LLC, is based in New York. “

-A number of other research firms have also weighed in on WPC.
-JPMorgan Chase & Co. raised W. P. Carey from a neutral rating to an overweight rating and upped their price objective for the stock from $77.00 to $88.00 in a research report on Tuesday, June 15th.
-Wells Fargo & Company upped their target price on shares of W. P. Carey from $77.00 to $90.00 and gave the company an overweight rating in a report on Wednesday, June 23rd.
-Capital One Financial raised shares of W. P. Carey from an equal weight rating to an overweight rating and set a $90.00 price target for the company in a report on Monday, July 26th.
-Finally, Royal Bank of Canada started coverage on shares of W. P. Carey in a report on Friday, September 17th.
-They set an outperform rating and a $89.00 price target for the company.
-One research analyst has rated the stock with a sell rating and six have given a buy rating to the company’s stock.
-According to MarketBeat, W. P. Carey currently has a consensus rating of Buy and a consensus price target of $87.00.
+Other equities analysts also recently issued research reports about the stock.
+Capital One Financial upgraded shares of W. P. Carey from an “equal weight” rating to an “overweight” rating and set a $90.00 price objective for the company in a research report on Monday, July 26th.
+JPMorgan Chase & Co. upgraded shares of W. P. Carey from a “neutral” rating to an “overweight” rating and upped their price objective for the stock from $77.00 to $88.00 in a research report on Tuesday, June 15th.
+Royal Bank of Canada initiated coverage on shares of W. P. Carey in a research report on Friday, September 17th.
+They set an “outperform” rating and a $89.00 price objective for the company.
+Finally, Wells Fargo & Company upped their price objective on shares of W. P. Carey from $77.00 to $90.00 and gave the stock an “overweight” rating in a research report on Wednesday, June 23rd.
+One equities research analyst has rated the stock with a sell rating and six have issued a buy rating to the company.
+Based on data from MarketBeat, W. P. Carey currently has a consensus rating of “Buy” and an average target price of $86.83.

-W. P. Carey (NYSE:WPC) last posted its quarterly earnings data on Thursday, July 29th.
-The real estate investment trust reported $0.67 earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of $0.79 by ($0.12).
-The firm had revenue of $319.72 million during the quarter, compared to analyst estimates of $315.03 million.
-W. P. Carey had a return on equity of 6.52% and a net margin of 36.74%.
+W. P. Carey (NYSE:WPC) last issued its earnings results on Thursday, July 29th.
+The real estate investment trust reported $0.67 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.79 by ($0.12).
+W. P. Carey had a net margin of 36.74% and a return on equity of 6.52%.
+The company had revenue of $319.72 million during the quarter, compared to analyst estimates of $315.03 million.
+During the same quarter in the previous year, the company posted $0.61 EPS.
 The company’s quarterly revenue was up 10.0% on a year-over-year basis.
-During the same quarter in the previous year, the firm posted $0.61 earnings per share.
-As a group, analysts forecast that W. P. Carey will post 4.86 earnings per share for the current year.
+Sell-side analysts expect that W. P. Carey will post 4.86 EPS for the current year.

-The business also recently disclosed a quarterly dividend, which will be paid on Friday, October 15th.
-Shareholders of record on Thursday, September 30th will be issued a dividend of $1.052 per share.
-This is a positive change from W. P. Carey’s previous quarterly dividend of $1.05.
-This represents a $4.21 annualized dividend and a yield of 5.63%.
-The ex-dividend date of this dividend is Wednesday, September 29th.
-W. P. Carey’s dividend payout ratio (DPR) is currently 88.61%.

-A number of hedge funds have recently made changes to their positions in WPC.
-Mackenzie Financial Corp boosted its stake in W. P. Carey by 1.0% during the 2nd quarter.
-Mackenzie Financial Corp now owns 13,110 shares of the real estate investment trust’s stock valued at $978,000 after purchasing an additional 133 shares during the period.
-Capital Investment Advisory Services LLC raised its position in shares of W. P. Carey by 1.8% during the 2nd quarter.
-Capital Investment Advisory Services LLC now owns 7,979 shares of the real estate investment trust’s stock worth $595,000 after buying an additional 142 shares in the last quarter.
-Penserra Capital Management LLC raised its holdings in shares of W. P. Carey by 33.4% in the 2nd quarter.
-Penserra Capital Management LLC now owns 571 shares of the real estate investment trust’s stock worth $42,000 after purchasing an additional 143 shares in the last quarter.
-NEXT Financial Group Inc raised its holdings in shares of W. P. Carey by 2.9% in the 2nd quarter.
-NEXT Financial Group Inc now owns 5,156 shares of the real estate investment trust’s stock worth $385,000 after purchasing an additional 144 shares in the last quarter.
-Finally, Parallel Advisors LLC raised its holdings in shares of W. P. Carey by 9.3% in the 2nd quarter.
-Parallel Advisors LLC now owns 1,719 shares of the real estate investment trust’s stock worth $128,000 after purchasing an additional 146 shares in the last quarter.
-57.90% of the stock is owned by institutional investors.
+A number of hedge funds and other institutional investors have recently modified their holdings of WPC.
+IndexIQ Advisors LLC grew its stake in W. P. Carey by 15.4% in the 1st quarter.
+IndexIQ Advisors LLC now owns 2,779 shares of the real estate investment trust’s stock valued at $197,000 after acquiring an additional 370 shares during the last quarter.
+Advisors Asset Management Inc. grew its stake in W. P. Carey by 166.7% in the 1st quarter.
+Advisors Asset Management Inc. now owns 1,000 shares of the real estate investment trust’s stock valued at $71,000 after acquiring an additional 625 shares during the last quarter.
+Oppenheimer & Co.
+Inc. grew its stake in W. P. Carey by 3.2% in the 1st quarter.
+Oppenheimer & Co.
+Inc. now owns 10,474 shares of the real estate investment trust’s stock valued at $741,000 after acquiring an additional 320 shares during the last quarter.
+Rafferty Asset Management LLC boosted its stake in shares of W. P. Carey by 47.8% during the 1st quarter.
+Rafferty Asset Management LLC now owns 9,231 shares of the real estate investment trust’s stock worth $653,000 after purchasing an additional 2,985 shares during the last quarter.
+Finally, Principal Financial Group Inc. boosted its stake in shares of W. P. Carey by 15.3% during the 1st quarter.
+Principal Financial Group Inc. now owns 11,710 shares of the real estate investment trust’s stock worth $829,000 after purchasing an additional 1,551 shares during the last quarter.
+57.90% of the stock is currently owned by hedge funds and other institutional investors.

 About W. P. Carey